 “Hum, Sing, or Shout” to Get the Word Out

 Being vocal about hiring contributed to the uptick in our referrals.
 At different points we’ve had to, as LinkedIn calls it, “hum, sing, or shout” to let people know we are hiring.
-We partnered with internal architects on our communications team to get the message to our employees that we are also hiring a lot in 2022.
+We partnered with internal architects on our communications team to get the message to our employees that we are also hiring a lot in 2022, and need them to get the word out about the General Motors work culture and how others could be a part of it.
 Our social media accounts and platforms like LinkedIn send notifications to our current employees about open positions, and we also ask employees to regularly visit our career site.

 As a recruiter, I used to be limited by geographical constraints.
-Thanks to remote work, the talent pool has opened up significantly.
+Thanks to remote work, the talent pool has opened up significantly for GM talent acquisition.
 We can go into spaces where we wouldn’t have otherwise gone to recruit and find talent from more diverse sources—from startups to the top IT companies.

 We’re making a big investment in technology by updating our recruitment tech stack.
 The future is candidate relationship management-based recruitment, where we’ll proactively recruit the people we want, even before we have a position open.

 Data and technology can help us identify our talent needs for the future, but ideally we will merge our candidate relationship management process with our referral process in order to create a talent community that we can invest in.
 For example, we can stay in touch with someone who is perhaps not looking to make a move right now but who may be in the future.

 For employee referrals, this eliminates the gap between “I know of a person, but I have to constantly watch for a position to open up for them” versus “These are 10 people I know.
 They do work similar to ours, and now we just need to match them to a position.”
 We have the technology to tell us exactly the roles for which those 10 people are a fit and then we can start contacting them.

 Involve Employees in the Success of the Candidates